Carlo Nash: Manchester City

 On 11 January 2001, Nash joined Manchester City on a four-and-a-half-year deal for a fee of £100,000; manager Joe Royle stated that "I think as a big club and as a Premiership club we need three goalkeepers".
 City lost 4–0 to Arsenal on his Premier League debut at Maine Road on 11 April 2001; he described the experience as a "baptism of fire".
 During Kevin Keegan's management of Manchester City, Nash and Nicky Weaver were rotated frequently as starting goalkeeper.
-Nash started the 2001–02 season as the first choice goalkeeper, but had to settle for a place on the bench after getting injured in the second league game of the season.
+Nash started the 2001–02 season as the first-choice goalkeeper, but had to settle for a place on the bench after getting injured in the second league game of the season.
 Nash later regained his first-team place after Weaver picked up an injury.
 City secured an immediate promotion as champions of the First Division in 2001–02, with Nash playing 23 of the club's 46 league games.
-The arrival of Peter Schmeichel in June 2002 saw Nash return to an understudy role, though he still featured ten times during the 2002–03 campaign, including in a 1–1 draw with Manchester derby rivals Manchester United at Old Trafford on 9 February.
+The arrival of Peter Schmeichel in June 2002 saw Nash return to an understudy role.
+However, he still featured ten times during the 2002–03 campaign, including in a 1–1 draw with Manchester derby rivals Manchester United at Old Trafford on 9 February.

 Middlesbrough

 Nash was sold on to Premier League club Middlesbrough for a nominal fee in August 2003, with the club in need of a replacement for the departing Mark Crossley.
 His only appearance of the season was on 8 November in a 2–0 win at Aston Villa, as Mark Schwarzer was away with his sick daughter.
-He was praised for his performance by manager Steve McClaren and he credited goalkeeping coach Paul Barron for his development.
-However he was absent from the matchday squad for the 2004 League Cup final as Brad Jones was selected as the back-up goalkeeper.
+Manager Steve McClaren praised him for his performance.
+He credited goalkeeping coach Paul Barron for his development.
+However, he was absent from the matchday squad for the 2004 League Cup final as Brad Jones was selected as the back-up goalkeeper.
 He was unable to displace Schwarzer and opted for a move away from the Riverside Stadium in search of first-team football.